 - DTG has a higher genetic resistance barrier.

 FACT: This is true.
 DTG is linked to a more rapid viral suppression and higher genetic resistance barrier when compared with NNRTIs.
-Systematic reviews and meta-analysis conducted by WHO have shown that when compared with efavirenz, DTG-based regimens are better tolerated and tend to be protective against treatment discontinuation due to adverse events.
+Systematic reviews and metanalysis conducted by WHO have shown that when compared with efavirenz, DTG-based regimens are better tolerated and tend to be protective against treatment discontinuation due to adverse events.
 Among stable, virologically suppressed patients on NNRTI or PI group of drugs, substitution with a DTG-containing regimen was also well-tolerated and non-inferior in maintaining viral suppression, with high rates of satisfaction compared to those remaining on their existing regimen.

 - DTG is not recommended for women of child-bearing age group

-FACT: The risk-benefit models suggest that the benefits of DTG for this group newly initiating ART, likely to outweigh the risks associated with it.
+FACT: The risk-benefit models suggest that the benefits of DTG for this group newly initiating ART, are likely to outweigh the risks associated with it.
 Benefits include greater maternal viral suppression, fewer maternal deaths, fewer sexual transmissions, and fewer mother-to-child transmissions of HIV.
 Risks- include adult morbidity resulting from DTG-associated weight gain and neonatal deaths among the infants of pregnant women with DTG-associated weight gain.
 Blanket exclusions that deny women equitable access to this optimal HIV treatment (with DTG) are not warranted or justified.

 Effective contraception should be offered to adult women and adolescent girls of childbearing age or potential.
 DTG can be prescribed for adult women and adolescent girls of childbearing age or potential who wish to become pregnant or who are not otherwise using or accessing consistent and effective contraception if they have been fully informed of the potential increase in the risk of neural tube defects.
 In case a woman does not wish to initiate TLD after adequate counseling, she should be initiated on a TLE regimen.
 If the woman is identified to be pregnant after the first trimester, DTG should be initiated or continued for the duration of the pregnancy.